REVIEW: Godzilla - King of Monsters

 For the past 14 years the world’s giant monster security force, known as Monarch, has been tracking and studying potential threats known as Titans all over the world.
 This is to the chagrin of most governments as the Godzilla vs MUTO fight in 2014 destroyed literally all of San Francisco.
 Understandably, people want these creatures dead, not studied.

 Meanwhile, Dr. Emma Russell of Monarch and her teenage daughter have developed a device that will allow them to control Titans by analyzing their vocal patterns.
-When Eco-Terrorists storm Dr. Russell’s facility, kidnap the duo, take the device, and start controlling monsters, Monarch must go after the fiends responsible, enlist the help of Dr. Russell’s ex-husband, and ask the question, were the governments right in calling on the army?
+When Eco-Terrorists storm Dr. Russell’s facility, kidnap the duo, take the device, and start controlling monsters, Monarch must go after the fiends responsible, enlist the help of Dr. Russell’s ex-husband, and ask the question, were the government right in calling on the army?

 Now I will posit to you, dear reader, that this synopsis has a lot going on that I super-duper like.